Why Adversarial Reprogramming Works, When It Fails, and How to Tell the Difference: Experimental Analysis

 \subsection{Experimental Results}

 The experimental results on the given 14 reprogramming tasks are reported in Table~\ref{tab:results-mask-size-224}, while the corresponding adversarial programs are shown in Fig.~\ref{fig:programs}.
 As highlighted in Table~\ref{tab:results-mask-size-224} with different colors, adversarial reprogramming may exhibit different \textit{reprogramming accuracy} (RA) values: it may work remarkably well (${\rm RA} \geq 90\%$), it may work poorly (${\rm RA} \approx 50\%$), or it may even completely fail (${\rm RA} \leq 30\%$).
 In the remainder of this section, we analyze the impact on reprogramming accuracy of the main factors identified by our mathematical model in Sect.~\ref{sec:math-tool}, \ie, ($i$) the alignment between source and target domain, ($ii$) the alignment of the input gradients, and ($iii$) the size of the reprogramming mask.
+In the following paragraphs (one for each of these factors), we recap our claims (in italic), then present the empirical results.
+Note that from our experimental analysis, all these factors help perform reprogramming.
+However, in the following, we assess to which extent they contribute to the reprogramming success in practice.